AgilionApps/backbone-rails/README.md

 Visit http://localhost:8888

-_keep in mind that you will need to edit/save any files you want compiled/tested before they will show up in the tests._
+_keep in mind that you will need to edit/save any files you want compiled/tested while guard is running before they will show up in the Jasmine tests._

 ## Organization & Configuration